 Coming up with a plan and a system for gardening to feed your family doesn’t have to be super complicated.
 It does take a bit of research and some trial and error.

 But I discovered a great resource that will help creating a family garden plan a little easier.

-I was recently sent a copy of The Family Garden Plan by Melissa K. Norris to review.
-So, this post is a bit of a review.
+I was recently sent a copy of The Family Garden Plan by Melissa K. Norris from the Pioneering Today podcast to review.
+So, this post will share a bit of my experience with this book and the things that I really enjoyed about it.
 All opinions in this post are all my own.

 Gardening To Feed Your Family

 It takes years to properly develop a garden.
 As with most of you, we have experienced a lot of change on our homestead.

 I’ve grown our family and we now have four little ones.
 We have moved to different homes.
 And just recently built a new home.

 So, we are starting again from scratch.
 But this time, we are planning out things for longer term.
 We are creating a plan and system for gardening to feed our family.

 And after reading over this book, I feel like I have a great direction for getting the garden established.

 You will find that this book is a homesteader’s must have resource.
 It is truly a gem.
 Melissa teaches how to grow a year’s worth of healthy food through simple guidance.